Last updated on April 14th, 2019 at 08:03 pm

-Easy enough for a week day meal and elegant enough for a special occasion, this Grilled Mahi Mahi with Mango Lime Butter Sauce is what we are having for date night!
+This Grilled Mahi Mahi is easy enough for a week day meal and elegant enough for a special occasion.
+The delicate sauce is made with mango, ginger, wine, lime and finished with a little butter!
+This Grilled Mahi Mahi with Mango Lime Butter Sauce is what we are having for date night!

 Yes, you heard that right!
 The hubs and I love going on dates.
 For a few years now we have made it a point to spend time together not talking about the kids AND without the kids!
 We try to make it special and always announce it to the children in advance – we repeat it about 20 times before the actual date happens – otherwise we have to deal with where are you going?
 Why?
 But why?
 Didn’t you just go on a date?
 Can I come?